EESSI/docs/docs/repositories/dev.eessi.io.md

 ## What is `dev.eessi.io`?

 `dev.eessi.io` is the development repository of EESSI.
 With it, developers in the [MultiXscale CoE](https://multixscale.eu) can deploy pre-release builds of their software to EESSI.
-This way, development versions of software can easily be tested on systems where the `dev.eessi.io` CernVM-FS repository is available, or even added to CI workflows with little effor.
+This way, development versions of software can easily be tested on systems where the `dev.eessi.io` CernVM-FS repository is available, or even added to CI workflows with little effort.

 Unlike in the [software.eessi.io](software.eessi.io.md) production repository, software installations in `dev.eessi.io` are placed in an additional `project` subdirectory.
 On a system with `dev.eessi.io` mounted, and assuming one intends to use a project named `example` access is possible with